Providing financial education for her child.

 How it helps: A financial identity is essential to access financial services like banking, and to build up a profile to get loans and credit from mainstream providers.

-Enabling our clients to deliver positive outcomes
+Enabling clients to deliver positive outcomes

 What we do: We help clients like lenders better understand customers so they can offer fair and affordable credit.